azizkhanp/interview-questions/README.md

  -  terraform plan -generate-config-out=vm-name.tf (This will generate terraform code in vm-name.tf copy and pate all code to main.tf and remove import block)
  - terraform import aws_instance.vm-name <EC2-ID> (it will generate the state file)

-How to install anything during the provisioning process using Terraform? or what are the provisioners in terraform? provisioners are used to execute scripts or commands on the local machine or the remote machine during the provisioning process.
+How to install anything during the provisioning process using Terraform? or what are the provisioners in Terraform? provisioners are used to execute scripts or commands on the local machine or the remote machine during the provisioning process.
   Local Exec Provisioner (local-exec):
   Remote Exec Provisioner (remote-exec):